top of page

 Wolf is also very protective of their children and pack.
 He is often a Power Animal of warriors, soldiers, and people working in security.
 He teaches us that we are always protected and safe when we trust our intuition.
 This helps especially when we find ourselves in situations that have us confused and unable to find a positive solution or see the next step on our path, the right direction to take.

-In my romance novel Christmas in Montana, the male MC Ace is protective of and caring towards the female lead Sutani who is injured and Ace wins her affections by his gentle care and making sure, she is alright, rather than trying to flirt with her as his friend does.
+In my romance novel CHRISTMAS IN MONTANA, the male MC Ace is protective of and caring towards the female lead Sutani who is injured and Ace wins her affections by his gentle care and making sure, she is alright, rather than trying to flirt with her as his friend does.
 In turn, she takes him to meet the wolves she takes care of professionally in the West Yellowstone Wolf & Bear Sanctuary.

 When you connect with the Spirit and energy of Wolf, through meditation or a shamanic journey, for example, Wolf is a wonderful guide to show you the way and encourages you to follow your inner guidance, rather than cling to emergency solutions that are more band-aids to symptoms, rather than addressing the root causes of the situations we find ourselves in.
 The crux of the matter here is to develop trust, in our own intuition and the innate kindness and helpfulness of others.